-- Satisfies the requirements for the certificate as published in the applicable NPC catalog; - Files an application with the Records and Registration Office when all courses have been completed; - Completes successfully, with a grade of 'C' or better, all courses to indicate the achievement of technical skills and competence in a specific area of endeavor; - 4.
+- 1. Satisfies the requirements for the certificate as published in the applicable NPC catalog; - 2.
+Files an Application for Graduation with the Records and Registration Office by the deadline listed above; - Completes successfully, with a grade of 'C' or better, all courses to indicate the achievement of technical skills and competence in a specific area of endeavor; - 4.
 Has a minimum of 75 percent of the credits required for the certificate in residence at NPC.
-Credits obtained by assessment cannot be used toward the residency requirement; and - 5.
-Removes any indebtedness to the college prior to filing for the Certificate of Proficiency.
+Credits obtained by assessment cannot be used toward the residency requirement.